NCSU GIS/MEA582:

 Importing data in common vector and raster formats

 For basic import of raster and vector files, use r.import and v.import, respectively.
 These modules will reproject the input data if necessary.
-If the input data's CRS matches the Location's CRS, we can use r.in.gdal or v.in.ogr for importing raster and vector.
+If the input data's CRS matches the project's CRS, we can use r.in.gdal or v.in.ogr for importing raster and vector.

 If you zoom to raster or vector in GRASS GUI and it does not fit with the rest of the data, it means that it was imported with wrong projection information (or with the -o flag when the coordinates in fact don't match).
 You can use r.info and v.info to get the information about the extents of (already imported) rasters and vectors.